avcoder/unit04-lesson06/slides.md

    - `divide()`
 1. What happens if your functions are called with arguments that invalid?
    - ex: add('1', '2')
-1. Try to break your tests thinking of other invalid examples - then fix your tests to cover for those edge cases
+1. Try to break your tests thinking of other invalid input - then fix your tests to cover for those cases

 ---
 layout: image-right